How To Apply For Aid

 Pace University Endowed Scholarships

-To apply for Endowed Scholarships from Pace University (Continuing and Resuming students only), complete the application on-line at: https://pace.academicworks.com/users/sign_in/
+Apply for Endowed Scholarships from Pace University (Continuing and Resuming students only).

 To apply for Alternative Loans from private lenders, apply on your lender's website and provide your lender with any requested documentation.